Galileo88/Galileos-Planet-Pack/README.md

 # Now on CKAN!

 # Changelog:
-## v1.6.1.0
+## v1.6.1.1
 ## REQUIRES GPP_TEXTURES 4.1.0
-* Update for Kopernicus 1.3.1-6
+* Update for Kopernicus 1.3.1-7
-* File structures have changed to take full advantage of On Demand Loading in Kopernicus
-  * Speeds up loading time and saves RAM during gameplay.
-* Terrain scatter is easily disabled and enabled by the EnableColliders.cfg in the GPP/GPP_Configs
+* Julia's Greater Pigments biome localization fixed.
+* useManualMemoryManagement has been implemented.
+* Included celestial body cache files to speed up initial load time.
-* Fixed error with Eta biome map
+* Fixed the Gael anomolies.
+* Only apply the Sigma Replacements: Navigation patch to command modules if said mod is installed.
+* Poodmund re-wrote the above patch note line, like, 5 times due to being a derp at language and things.

 ## TO INSTALL: